GabrielDeml/IWT/the_paper.md

  * The basic structure of the supply chain
  * Why someone would be involved in IIT
    * Why would someone sell IIT
-     * What type ot people would sell IIT
+     * What type of people would sell IIT
    * Why would someone buy IIT
      * What type of people would be buying IIT
  * What the cost on the environment is